Mortgage Broker Manchester

 How to choose a mortgage broker in Manchester?

 Just like lawyers specialise in one part of the law, doctors on one part of the body, or pilots on one type of aircraft, top mortgage brokers specialise in one type of client.
 Make sure your broker specialises in you!
-For me that’s certainly first-time buyer’s mortgages in Manchester.
+For me that’s certainly first-time buyer mortgages in Manchester.

-Mortgage brokers can be employees of big companies, right the way to business owners who work by themselves.
-When choosing which you would prefer, think about what type of company you prefer to work with for similar things, and what your experiences have been.
+Mortgage brokers can be employees of big companies right the way to business owners who work by themselves.
+When choosing which you would prefer think about what type of company you prefer to work with for similar things, and what your experiences have been.

 You may not be able to contact an advisor after 5pm if they work for a big company.
 Consider if things like this are important to you.
 How important is that to you?

-Consider if you want to meet your broker; physically, or via Zoom, or if you are happy to do everything over phone and email.
+Consider if you want to meet your broker physically or via Zoom, or if you are happy to do everything over phone and email.
 I prefer to see the people I’m dealing with when it comes to recommending a large commitment like a mortgage as I can then see if they are comfortable with the details of the mortgage.
 This is why I do all my appointments over Zoom.

-What mortgage lenders do they have?
+What mortgage lenders can they access?

 When choosing a mortgage broker make sure they have a comprehensive list of lenders.
 Be careful around the term ‘whole of market.’
 This doesn’t mean that a mortgage broker has access to every lender available in the UK.

 Whether or not a mortgage broker has access to the State Bank of India is probably not going to affect you unless you’re trying to do something very specific.
-But make sure that have access to all the big names.
+But, make sure that have access to all the big names.

 Reading the reviews of previous clients can give you an insight into what it’s like to work with a particular mortgage broker in Manchester.
-Their rating will tell you one thing, but read the comments to see how people in a similar position to you actually describe their experience.
+Their rating will tell you one thing but read the comments to see how people in a similar position to you actually describe their experience.